Kyoto: The Locals

 –I’ll meet you there at three-thirty

-I arrive around Kawaramachi Station earlier than I thought; I sit on a stone bench surrounded by a small garden among crowded intersection.
-Mayuko arrives and greets me without clumsy as if we were an old friend.
-She wears a white t-shirt, long blue monotone skirt with flower motifs, and a small bag on her shoulder.
-Her hair is typical medium length bob style with bangs like the most common hair cut among Japanese women.
-And the good thing is, she speaks fluently in English with her local accent still cling nicely
+I arrived around Kawaramachi Station earlier than I thought.
+I sat on a stone bench surrounded by a small garden among a crowded intersection.
+Mayuko arrived and greeted me without any awkwardness, as if we were old friends.
+She wore a white t-shirt, long blue monotone skirt with flower motifs, and a small bag on her shoulder.
+Her hair was a typical medium-length bob style with bangs, like the most common haircut among Japanese women.
+The good thing was, she spoke English fluently with her local accent still clinging nicely.

 -That’s Right! it’s borrowed from Chinese writing system, and to simplify Chinese Kanji, Hiragana and Katakana was developed.
 There are some theories about why its vertical, one of them is because in ancient times most of the East Asian people write the text on a bamboo or formed a social habit of giving signal through bamboo tree which is written in vertical and it continues through other mediums.

-I ask Mayuko if she knows any interesting hidden places here, “hidden..?” she looks a bit confused. “you mean less popular place?“. “yes, interesting but not popular”.
-Her confusion contagious, I even question myself whether I have used the right term
+I asked Mayuko if she knew any interesting hidden places here.
+“Hidden…?” she looked a bit confused.
+“You mean less popular places?”
+“Yes, interesting but not popular.”
+Her confusion was contagious—I even questioned myself whether I’d used the right term.

-We take a metro bus to an area closed to Heian Shrine.
-Mayuko lives with her family in a typical Kyoto semi-traditional house (Machiya) surrounded by a residential place in a serene alley.
-Her family runs a small bakery and pastry shop not far from their house.
-When I ask her how long she has been living here, she replies “I was born here, I grow up here, study here.
+We took a metro bus to an area close to Heian Shrine.
+Mayuko lived with her family in a typical Kyoto semi-traditional house (Machiya) surrounded by residential buildings in a serene alley.
+Her family ran a small bakery and pastry shop not far from their house.
+When I asked her how long she’d been living here, she replied, “I was born here, I grew up here, studied here.
 I probably know every inch of this city.
-Ha ha”
+Ha ha.”

-I will stay in their house for three days until Sunday.
-This is my first experience stay with couchsurfer, a complete stranger which I’ve just met a few hours ago, so I feel a little bit clumsy right now, but Mayuko seems very friendly that’s at least comfort me.
-I stay in a room on the second floor.
-Mayuko apparently has hosted few people before, on the wall, there is a board with photos of the previous guests and her photos abroad with decorated words on it
+I would stay in their house for three days until Sunday.
+This was my first experience staying with a couchsurfer, a complete stranger I’d just met a few hours ago, so I felt a little bit clumsy, but Mayuko seemed very friendly, which at least comforted me.
+I stayed in a room on the second floor.
+Mayuko had apparently hosted a few people before—on the wall, there was a board with photos of previous guests and her photos abroad with decorated words on it.

 -Do you have any plan for today?